Maximilian Becker: Education

-Politic
+Politics

 Maximilian Becker was member of the board of The Left Saxony.

 The former parliamentary group leader of the Left, Sahra Wagenknecht, spoke again and again in 2021 of the "pandemic of the vaccinated".
 From the point of view of many party members, she took over the positions of the radical right-wing AfD.
 In November 2021, Becker suggested to Wagenknecht to leave the Left and join the AfD, writing on Twitter: “Well, I think that if a person represents exactly the same positions as the AfD, they should join the party and turn their backs on the left.
 It is enough!".